Admission

 The Admission Process

 Admission is determined by a student's overall record of achievement.
 Successful candidates demonstrate a strong academic foundation.
 The College seeks students who have consistently challenged themselves by taking courses of increasing rigor throughout their high school career.
-A typical academic program includes a minimum of three years in core classes (English, mathematics, foreign language, laboratory science, history).
+Our most competitive applicants have completed four years of coursework in the core subjects (English, mathematics, foreign language, laboratory science, history).
 Please note that while this profile is typical, variations are common and expected.

 While the greatest weight is attributed to the high school transcript and academic evaluations, all other aspects of the student's entire portfolio, which includes special talents, particular goals, and unique experiences are considered.
 The College greatly values how students express themselves in writing, and the admission committee looks closely at all student essay submissions.
 Finally, the College seeks students whose interests and aspirations match the opportunities offered by Mount Holyoke.